Lindsey Vonn: Roger Federer inspires ski star

 Despite being winning 77 World Cup races -- second only to Ingemar Stenmark's 86 -- Vonn insists her downhill bronze in St. Moritz was one of the sweetest medals of her career.

 "It's amazing.
-I couldn't be happier," said Vonn, who became skiing's oldest female World Championship medalist.
+I couldn't be happier," Vonn said.

 "I had no training and hardly any self-confidence.
 It was hard to come here and really attack but I did.
 The bronze honestly feels like gold.
 It's my seventh World Championship medal.